Aligned-Design/aligned_postd_1125/docs/UX_IMPROVEMENTS_STRATEGIC_PLAN.md

 Completion Message:
 "Here's what we've set up for you:
- ✅ Brand profile created
+ ✅ Brand Guide created
- ✅ First week of content generated (8 pieces)
+ ✅ First week of content generated (7 pieces)
  ✅ Ready to review and publish"

 Next Steps: